Igaigasuru/EXPRESSCLUSTER/AG cluster Quick Start Guide.md

 - AG replica on all servers should be operated by EXPRESSCLUSTER.

 ### Behavior
-- When failover group is activated on a server, role of the server replica becomes PRIMARY.
+- When failover group is activated on a server, AG role of the server replica becomes PRIMARY.
-- When failover group is de-activated on a server, role of the server replica becomes SECONDARY.
+- When failover group is de-activated on a server, AG role of the server replica becomes SECONDARY.
-- When failover group is failed over, role of the source server replica becomes SECONDARY and role of the target server replica becomes PRIMARY.
+- When failover group is failed over, AG role of the source server replica becomes SECONDARY and role of the target server replica becomes PRIMARY.

 ### Monitoring
 - Active node role monitoring: